rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 The Git <strong>clone</strong> command creates that .git folder inside a new folder from files downloaded from GitHub.
+** The clone command also includes a Git <strong>checkout</strong>
+command that extracts the lastest set of files into the
+<strong>Working Directory</strong> holding the .git folder.

 If we run the SSH or Putty command to create keys, the Git client can communicate securely with the cloud service.